Used motor vehicles - your rights

-If you enter into a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 also give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter into a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 also give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to rights you have under the Consumer Rights Act 2015.
-The 'Misleading & aggressive practices: rights of redress' guide gives more information.
+The 'Misleading & aggressive practices: rights to redress' guide gives more information.

 Do you have the same protection when buying privately?